 The Roman author, naturalist and natural philosopher Pliny the Elder wrote about hemimorphite and referred to it as "galmei" whilst other ancient writers referred to it as cadmia which is an oxide of zinc.
 The name calamine came from the corrupted Greek word cadmia.
 German geologist and mineralogist Gustav Kenngott (1818-1897) renamed it albeit unofficially, hemimorphite before American clergyman and mineral dealer Ebenezer Seymour described it in 1868 following studies of samples from Romania.
 The obsolete name calamine remained in use until the 1930's.

-Hemimorphite can be found in several locations worldwide including the Belgian-German border, Poland, USA, North Africa, Thailand, Sardinia, Siberia, Austria, Namibia, Spain, Australia and England.
-The finest North American specimens including colourless transparent gemmy crystals come from Mexico.
+Hemimorphite can be found in several locations worldwide including on the Belgian-German border, Poland, USA, North Africa, Thailand, Sardinia, Siberia, Austria, Namibia, Spain, Australia and England.
+Some of the world's finest material which includes colourless and transparent gemmy crystals come from Mexico.

-In crystal healing it's said to enhance self-esteem and self-respect, facilitate personal evolvement, protect against malice and bring joy and creativity into one's life.
-Hemimorphite brings luck, a discerning mind and a charming manner and can encourage one to develop inner strengths and resources to live a happy and creative life and to contribute to the well-being of all humanity.
+In crystal healing hemimorphite is used to enhance self-esteem and self-respect, to facilitate personal evolvement, protect against malice and bring joy and creativity into one's life.
+It brings luck, a discerning mind and a charming manner and can encourage one to develop inner strengths and resources to live a happy and creative life.